-The Squamish-Lillooet Regional District provides curbside collection services to the communities of Furry Creek and Britannia Beach through Carney’s Waste Systems.
-Garbage and recycling collection alternates weekly.
-Be Bear Smart with these simple tips to manage waste in bear country
+The Squamish-Lillooet Regional District provides curbside collection services to the communities of Furry Creek and Britannia Beach through GFL (formerly Carney’s Waste Systems).
+Garbage, recycling and organics collection alternates weekly.
+Be Bear Smart with these simple tips to manage waste in bear country.

 More information on accepted recycling materials, schedules and totes can be found at:

 - Furry Creek Curbside Collection Information and Schedule

 - Britannia Beach Curbside Collection Information and Schedule

 Note that PLASTIC BAGS , OVERWRAP & GLASS are NOT ACCEPTED in your Recycling Tote.

 The standard size of the recycling and garbage totes is 65 gallons.
 Larger totes are available by contacting GFL (formerly Carney’s Waste Systems) at 604-892-5604 or firstname.lastname@example.org

 Upgrades to larger recycling totes (95 gallons) is paid for by the service; however, upgrades to larger garbage totes will be billed directly by GFL to the customer.
 Smaller totes (35 gallons) are also available to customers with limited storage space or those with minimal garbage and/or recycling collection requirements.

 To request that a damaged or broken tote be repaired or replaced please contact GFL at 604-892-5604.

 GFL will repair or replace a damaged tote at their cost during the tote’s next service date.
 Next day repair or replacement is available at a cost of $65 to the homeowner.